reymond-group/smilesDrawer/README.md

 # SmilesDrawer 2.0

-No server, no images, no templates, just a SMILES 😊
+No server, no images, no templates - just SMILES 😊

 Current Version: **2.2.0**